Microcontroller solutions for modern architectures

 Optimized PPA

-FlexNoC and FlexWay interconnect solutions enhance power, performance, and area efficiency, enabling advanced MCUs for IoT and industrial applications.
+FlexGen, FlexNoC and FlexWay interconnect solutions enhance power, performance, and area efficiency, for advanced MCUs in IoT and industrial applications.
 Both can be paired with CodaCache which further improves memory access and bandwidth, vital for AI/ML tasks in high-performance MCUs.

 Safety

-Using Arteris System IP, developers achieve ISO 26262-compliant design, verification, and documentation of safety-critical automotive systems and create ISO 26262-compliant Networks-on-Chip.
+Using Arteris system IP, developers achieve ISO 26262-compliant design, verification, and documentation of safety-critical automotive systems and create ISO 26262-compliant NoCs.

 Magillem tools automate SoC design workflows, supporting IP-XACT standards for faster development cycles and improved collaboration.